survivejs/react-book/manuscript/05_react_and_flux.md

 export default alt.createStore(NoteStore, 'NoteStore');
 ```

-To keep the implementation clean we are using `this.setState`, a feature of Alt that allows us to signify that we are going to alter the Store state and that it should signal the change to possible listeners.
+To keep the implementation clean we are using `this.setState`.
+It is a feature of Alt that allows us to signify that we are going to alter the Store state.
+Alt will signal the change to possible listeners.

 ### Implementing `update`

 `update` follows the earlier logic apart from some renaming.
-Most importantly we commit the new state through `this.setState`.
+Most importantly we commit the new state through `this.setState`:

 ```javascript
 ...